Camping at Lake Crescent: Log Cabin Resort

-What to do other than hang out by lake
+What to do other than hang out by the lake

-Sadly I must confess that I have not adventured too far off highway 101.
+Sadly I must confess I have lived here 40 some years and I have not ventured too far off highway 101.
 There are sooo many trails and places to see.
 We're familiar with Sol Duc Hot Springs.
-You do need an Discovery Pass to access the road and all it has to offer.
+You do need a Discovery Pass to access the road and all it has to offer.
 Since Hubby had a pass, we decided to take the afternoon to investigate.

 Typically we go to the Sol Doc lodge and that's it.
 This time we drove all the way to the end of the road and contemplated a mini-hike.
 Warning...if you do not like a lot of people this may not be for you.
 Limited parking.